 Otis College and the MFA Fine Arts program provide fertile ground for Art + Social Practice to thrive, and Twist sees a burgeoning future for the emphasis—one that continues to build programming partnerships and facilitate research and discussion around points of reference beyond a Western Scientific Judeo-Christian worldview—and the students who go through it.
 “The foci of this Art + Social Practice emphasis is to put the students into a space to succeed, to learn how to construct an art practice that’s driven coherently by a discourse, how to engage a community of interest around that discourse in a way that is harmonizing, and then to be able to aestheticize the knowledge that has been recovered from the experience in a way that redistributes that knowledge to the larger public,” Twist says.
 “There are no books that are going to satisfactorily deliver what the students get access to, and that’s probably the best part about it.”

-Art + Social Practice is an optional emphasis of the MFA Fine Arts program at Otis College of Art and Design.
-Click here for more information.
+Art + Social Practice was an optional emphasis of the MFA Fine Arts program at Otis College of Art and Design.